Forward Prediction for Physical Reasoning: Other Task-Solution Models on Learned Forward-Prediction Models

 In Figure~\ref{fig:expts:fwd_approaches_txcls}, we compare the object-based task-solution model on learned object-based forward-prediction models.
 Similar to the observations with GT simulator in Figure~\ref{fig:expt:upper_bound} (main paper), object-based task-solution model (\modeltxcls{}) performed worse than its pixel-based counterpart (\modelctdP{}), even with learned forward-prediction models.
+Jointly training the object-based forward models with object-based task-solution model improves performance, as shown for the \modelin{} model, however it is still worse than using a pixel-based task-solution model on the object-based forward model.
 Hence, for experiments in the paper, we render the object-based models' predictions to pixels, and use a pixel-based task-solution model (\modelctdP).
 Note that the other pixel-based task-solution model, \modelctdL{}, is not applicable here, as object-based forward-prediction models do not produce a spatial latent representation which \modelctdL{} operates on.
+Moreover, training object-based models jointly with the pixel-based classifier is not possible in the absence of a differentiable renderer.